nexmo-se/Vonage-SMS-API-Blueprint/README.md

 ### Download the repository containing the project files

-1. Go to the [genesys open messaging repository](https://github.com/nexmo-se/genesys-open-messaging 'Opens the genesys open messaging GitHub repository') in GitHub and clone it to your machine.
+1. Go to the GitHub [https://github.com/nexmo-se/genesys-open-messaging](https://github.com/nexmo-se/genesys-open-messaging 'Opens the genesys open messaging GitHub repository') and clone the repository to your machine.

+   **Note** If you don't have access to it, you can contact the slack channel [#ask-cse](https://vonage.slack.com/archives/CNW647A0Y) for inquiry.

 ### Configure Express Server